cequintos/cequintos.github.io/pages/education_and_training.md

 ## Education and Training

-### Superior Technician in Network Computer Systems Administration
+### Superior Technician in Administration of Computer Network Systems

 > [ 7 Sep 2022 – Current ]